We want all children in Sudan to enjoy good health. We are working towards this by:

 Our interventions included providing free outpatient consultations for vulnerable populations living in internally displaced persons camps, refugee camps and host communities, conducting active case finding of malnutrition cases as well as mass screening, and providing nutrition care and treatment for children, pregnant and lactating women with malnutrition.

-- 90k+ children below five years old immunised against childhood diseases.
+- Over 41,000 children below five years old immunised against childhood diseases.

-- Nearly 450,000 free consultations at World Vision-run health facilities.
+- Over 139,000 free consultations at World Vision-run health facilities.

-- World Vision supported at least 30 primary health care clinics in total across East Darfur, South Darfur, Blue Nile and South Kordofan, ensuring they were equipped with trained medical personnel, medicines, and medical equipment.
+- World Vision supported 56 primary health care clinics in total across East Darfur, South Darfur, Blue Nile and South Kordofan, ensuring they were equipped with trained medical personnel, medicines, and medical equipment.

 - See what impact our five-year (FY21-25) strategy to reach vulnerable children with our health and nutritional programmes is making in Sudan in our strategy overview document.